1908–09 Georgia Bulldogs basketball team

 The 1908–09 Georgia Bulldogs basketball team represented the University of Georgia during the 1908–09 college men's basketball season.
 The team finished the season with an overall record of 6–2.

+The team was captained by Frank Von Sprecken and included Claud Derrick and Tillou Forbes.
+Players Howell Peacock, Lewis, and Buttolph were from last year's Southern champion Columbus YMCA team.
+A game with Vanderbilt to decide the Southern championship never materialized.
+In 1909, continuous dribbling and shots off the dribble were allowed.